Children’s Tylenol

 Children’s Tylenol Dosage

 Before giving any Tylenol product to a child, the FDA recommends you first identify the drug’s concentration on its label.
-Except for Tylenol for infants younger than 2 years old, all other Drug Facts Labels point out the safe oral daily dose and the most recommended directions for use.
+Except for Tylenol for infants younger than 2 years old, all other Drug Facts Labels list the safe oral daily dose and the most recommended directions for use.
 In case you are not sure or need more clarification, discuss the dosage with a pharmacist or doctor.

 Child’s Weight | Age | Infants’ TYLENOL® Oral Suspension 160 Mg / 5ml | Children’s TYLENOL® Oral Suspension 160 Mg / 5ml | Children’s TYLENOL® Chewable Tablet 160 Mg / Tablet | Children’s TYLENOL® Dissolve Packs 160 Mg / Pack | Adult 325 Mg Tablets | Adult 500 Mg Tablets |